 What Scenarios Should You Never Use This Greeting For

 There are a few scenarios where you should never use this greeting.
 The first would be if this scenarios is a cold email or an email introduction.
-If that’s the case, you should never use “I hope this email finds you well” or “I hope you are well”.
+If that’s the case, you should never use “I hope this email finds you well” or “I hope you are well.”

 What If I Don’t Want To Use A Greeting?

 Not using a greeting is absolutely okay.
-In fact, for those who you may already have a relationship with or those who you may have already corresponded with in the past, no email greeting may be preferred.
+In fact, for those with who you may already have a relationship or those with who you may have already corresponded in the past, no email greeting may be preferred.

 Don’t Forget Your Salutation